-Getting into the rental property business is an exciting time, especially if you are a new landlord.
+Getting into the rental property business is exciting, especially if you are a new landlord.
 With the dream of making money, whether just to supplement your current income or become financially independent from the grind of the corporate world, there is much to look forward to!

-The good news is that most people who make rental property investments do become successful over time.
-With some hard work and determination, earning a steady flow of income is not unreachable.
+Luckily, most people who make rental property investments succeed over time.
+With some hard work and determination, earning a steady flow of income is attainable.
 There are, however, some important financial considerations to make before jumping into a property investment.
+Today, we will look at some of the most crucial real estate numbers associated with rental property investment success that you should know before joining the landlord ranks.

 8 Real Estate Numbers to Know